 Make your own travel blog

 Do you prefer more options and would like to have your own URL?
 Then it’s smart to choose a paid web host.
 This way, you can choose exactly the layout you like.
 In The Netherlands, one of the best parties for hosting a website is Vimexx.
-Here you can host a website including your own URL from €2,44 a month.
+Here you can host a website including your own URL for as little as €2,44 a month.
 They’ve got a lot of in-depth guides, so creating a website is really easy.

 These are my travel journal ideas!
 Do you like to keep a travel diary while you’re traveling?
 If so, what’s your favorite method?